albertodepaola/logAnalysis/README.md

 # Log Analysis

 This project is a simple log analysis tool that answers 3 questions:
-..* What are the most popular three articles of all time?
+- What are the most popular three articles of all time?
-..* Who are the most popular article authors of all time?
+- Who are the most popular article authors of all time?
-..* On which days did more than 1% of requests lead to errors?
+- On which days did more than 1% of requests lead to errors?

 The number of articles, authors and the threshold percentage are configurable in constants in the main script.

-# Add this to the database
+# Views to add to the database

 This simple views were created in order to accelerate and simplify the main queries.